Kumar-Saksham/CSMM-CLI/guide/detailed.md

 Use arrow keys to highlight the prefferred option and then press enter (return).

-You'll be presented with a list of items to select from, here you can use `UP` / `DOWN` arrow key to move the selector and press `SPACE` to select the items, once you are satisfied with the selection press `ENTER` or `RETURN` key.
+You'll be presented with a list of items to select from, here you can use `UP` / `DOWN` arrow key to move the selector and press `SPACE` to select and deselect the items, once you are satisfied with the selection press `ENTER` or `RETURN` key.

-<a id="listExample"></a>
-Something like this
+#### Something like this

 <p align="center">
 <img alt="Editing collection example" src="./images/collectionEE.png" width="700" />